 Arai vs Shoei: A comparison

 When it comes to quality, both helmets are excellent except few differences.
 Some parts of the Arai helmet occasionally break and are also a bit finicky.
 But Shoei helmets are highly refined helmets and you might never hear anything about their breakage.
-Thus, we can say you might face few issues in the Arai helmet after the long term usage but the Shoei helmets are highly refined and lifetime helmets.
+Thus, we can say you might face a few issues with the Arai helmet after the long-term usage but the Shoei helmets are highly refined and lifetime helmets.

 Both are pricy helmets that’s why people usually say why are Shoei helmets so expensive.
 Quality is directly related to big investment and you cannot ignore this factor.
 Arai is also very expensive and I would say it is more costly than a Shoei helmet.
 The prices of the Shoei helmet are almost equal to any premium type helmet.

 Both brands are offering outstanding warranties of 5 or 7 years from the date of purchase or the date of manufacturing.
 The customer care service is also excellent.
 You can easily resolve any warranty related problems.

 Arai helmets are better than Shoei helmets when it comes to fitness.
 Aria helmets can accommodate various head shapes and also offers different size pads as well as liners for making some more adjustments.

 There is no comparison of the Shoei helmet with anyone when it comes to comfort.
 Shoei helmets are extraordinarily comfortable.
 These helmets have highly comfortable liners.

 Face shield changing mechanism